At New York fashion shows, black jacket becomes 'it' piece for fall

-Ubiquitous in the latest collections, the jacket appeared with a boxy silhouette, swingy lines or oversized shoulders, but the black was non-negotiable.
-It was by far the dominant colour among the hundreds of fall and winter women's collections unveiled by designers at the semi-annual extravaganza.
+Ubiquitous in the latest collections, the jacket appeared sporting a boxy silhouette, swinging lines or oversized shoulders, but the black was non-negotiable.
+It was by far the dominant color among the hundreds of the fall and winter women's collections unveiled by designers at the semi-annual extravaganza.

 In shows this week, the black jacket appeared tuxedo-style with contrasting satin lapels, as a bolero, in edgy motorcycle cuts, playfully cropped at the waist, as a tailored blazer, as a blouson and with ruffles at the waist.
-Among designers highlighting the piece were Nicole Miller, Yigal Azrouel and Kenneth Cole.
+Among designers highlighting the piece were Nicole Miler, Yigal Azrouel and Kenneth Cole

 The black jacket was paired with skirts, most of them pleated or pencil, and trousers that veered between slim and slouchy.